Disclaimer

 Corgi Dog Breed Details

 The Pembroke Welsh Corgi is from Pembrokeshire, and Flemish weavers brought his direct ancestors over the Channel in 1107.
-His ancestors, including the Keeshond, Samoyed, Pomeranian, Finnish Spitz, Norwegian Elkhound, and Chow Chow, resembled the Schipperkes.
+His ancestors resembled the Schipperkes, including the Keeshond, Samoyed, Pomeranian, Finnish Spitz, Norwegian Elkhound, and Chow Chow.
 He’s shorter than the Cardigan Corgi and has lighter-boned legs.

 He’s one of the best companions because of his demeanor.
 He loves people, BUT he may try to herd you.
 He’s easy to train and is very friendly.
-His coat may be tan and black, red, fawn or sable, and may have white markings.
-His tail is short, and his ears are pointed; he does need regular brushing and regular exercise.
+His coat may be tan and black, red, fawn, or ebony, and may have white markings.
+His tail is short, and his ears are pointed; he needs regular brushing and exercise.

 Corgis were named after their short bodies.
-The literal meaning of the word Corgi in Welsh is the “dwarf dog.”
-Average corgis weigh between 23 and 28 pounds, and their height is 10 to 12 inches.
+The literal meaning of the word Corgi in Welsh is “dwarf dog.”
+The average corgi weighs between 23 and 28 pounds and is 10 to 12 inches tall.

 Life expectancy

-Their life expectancy is 12-15 years, and most Corgi owners consider those years the time of their life because these short-statured dogs are incredibly delightful and addictive.
+Their life expectancy is 12-15 years, and most Corgi owners consider those years the time of their lives because these short-statured dogs are incredibly delightful and addictive.

 Temperament

-Corgis are considered the most flamboyant, outgoing, social, playful, and protective breed.
+Corgis are the most striking, outgoing, social, playful, and protective breed.
 Their friendly nature makes them the safest pets around children, so if you have kids in the house, Corgis could be the best source of entertainment and healthy activities for them.

 Corgi dogs originated from Pembrokeshire, a county in the Southwest.
-They were trained for cattle herding, and this trait is still a part of their personality which is why Corgis follow you around the house and they have a great sense of direction.
+They were trained for cattle herding, and this trait is still a part of their personality.
+This is why Corgis follow you around the house and have a great sense of direction.

 About Corgis